Mwitwari/lessons/README.md

+# Python Learning Progress

+This repository documents my weekly progress as I learn Python, covering core concepts, data structures, web scraping, OOP, and more.

-# Week One
+##  Week One

-We Studied basic python "rules" Eg:
+We studied the basic rules and syntax of Python, including:

-  Printing
+- Printing to the console
-  Commenting
+- Commenting
-  variables
+- Variables
-  Operators
+- Operators
-  Conditions
-  Loop
+- Conditional Statements (`if`, `else`, `elif`)
+- Loops (`for`, `while`)
-  Functions etc.
+- Functions

-# week Two
+##  Week Two

-In the Second week we studied:
+We explored fundamental data structures and pattern matching:

+- Lists
-  Dictionaries
+- Dictionaries
-  lists
-  Tuples
+- Tuples
-  RegEx
+- Regular Expressions (RegEx)

-# Week Three
+## Week Three

-In the third week we studied:
+We dove into interacting with the web:

-  Web Scraping
+- Web Scraping (using libraries like `BeautifulSoup` and `requests`)
-  Handling API's
+- Handling APIs (making requests and parsing JSON data)

-# Week Four
+##  Week Four

-In the fourth week we went through:
-  OOP's
-  PACKAGES
-  DATABASES
+We covered advanced programming concepts and integration:

+- Object-Oriented Programming (OOP)
+- Working with Packages
+- Introduction to Databases (CRUD operations, SQL basics)

+Stay tuned for more updates as we continue the journey! 🚀